Search term(s):

 (Synonyms: Branicevka, Cadarcǎ, Cadarcǎ Neagrǎ, Cadarcǎ de Minis, Fekete Budai, Gamza, Gamza de Varna, Gomza, Gumza, Gymza, Kadarka Kek, Kallmet, Lugojanǎ, Skadarka, Töröszlő, Varenska Gimza.)

 Kadarka is a red-wine grape now mainly found in Hungary whither it may have been carried from the Balkans by Serbians, or possibly Turks.
-Other theories have arriving through Bulgaria (where they also still make a good amnount under the name “Gamza”).
+Other theories have it arriving through Bulgaria (where they also still make a good amnount under the name “Gamza”).
 Or it might have started in Romania.
 All we can be fairly sure of i=s that it sprang up in the Balkans/Pannonia region..

 Kadarka is vaguely reminescent of Pinot Noir: it tends to light-colored wines (and so is often made as a rosé).